Pricing

 - 1 min read

 When budgeting for a wedding dress, it's important to factor in the cost of alterations.
 While sales consultants may give an estimate, it's not exact.
-As a bridal seamstress, I don't have a price list as each dress requires a different amount of work.
+As a bridal seamstress, I don't have a standard price list, as each dress requires a unique amount of work.
 The cost depends on the amount of work required and the time it takes to complete it.
 For instance, a lace or horsehair hem is more time-consuming than a plain hem, so it costs more.
-My rate is $50 an hour; on average, a dress takes about 10 hours.
+My rate is $58 an hour; on average, a dress takes about 10 hours.
 This would include services such as taking in the sides and bust, tightening straps, cups, hem, and bustle.
+Steaming your gown after alterations are complete is also part of my service.
 After the first fitting, I can provide an estimated cost range.
 At the first fitting, $100 is due, which will be deducted from the final cost.
 If scheduling a consultation, a fee of $30 is due, which will be deducted from the final alteration cost if you wish to proceed.